 While snowfall is what we pay attention to the most during ski season, temperatures are also a factor in terms of snow quality.
 It is especially important in Oregon where snow levels can be a significant factor in the winter season.

-For temperatures, I examined the Bend, Oregon weather station, which has the most complete temperature data in the area.
+For temperatures, I examined the Government Camp weather station at the base of Timberline on Mt Hood.
 I compared winter seasonal and individual monthly temperatures during the seven most recent significant El Niño winters to the 30-year averages.
 Here are the average temperatures for each month during significant El Niño winters, with the departure from the 30-year average noted in parentheses.

 Temperatures are likely to be warmer than normal throughout the winter season.
-Temperatures during the early season (Dec) are not as warm as mid to late season temperatures (Jan-Apr).
-For the prime winter months (Dec-Mar) the average temperature during significant El Niño seasons was +1.7ºF above the normal.
+Temperatures during the early season (Nov-Dec) are not as warm as mid to late season temperatures (Jan-Apr).
+For the prime winter months (Dec-Mar) the average temperature during significant El Niño seasons was +1.6ºF above the normal.

-Overall, history tells us that Mt Bachelor tends to be below normal for snowfall during El Niño winters, with the potential for a stronger start and a weaker end to the season.
+Overall, history tells us that Mt Hood Resort tends to be right around normal for snowfall during El Niño winters, with the potential for a stronger start and a weaker end to the season.
 Temperatures are likely to be above normal during El Niño winters.